ReemaM/Think-Code-Deliver/README.md

    1. Open manifest and add the name and the service of App ID and Cloudant
    2. Login to IBM Cloud via terminal then choose the right APi
    3. Push the App to IBM Cloud
-   4. From Cloud Foundray create connection App ID and Cloudant
+   4. From Cloud Foundray create connection App ID and Cloudant, then stop the app
    5. Copy your URL and add it to App ID
    6. Now you're app is deployed and you can start using it